pelaillo/chip_asm/README.md

      .len=$-hello
 ```
 Then compile it with fasm: `fasmarm hello.asm`
 Now there is a new file called *hello* that won't run on your computer because is composed of ARM instructions.
-Copy it to the <span style="background-color: #feafe0;">c.h.i.p.</span> and then allow execution for it with `chmod 777 hello`.
+Copy it to the [div style="background-color: #feafe0;"]c.h.i.p.[/div] and then allow execution for it with `chmod 777 hello`.
 Then, if you call it `./hello` it will greet you back.